 - Proven track record of scaling companies to specific revenue milestones or successful exits

 Premium rates often deliver disproportionate value—a CFO who has guided five companies through successful Series A raises brings pattern recognition that saves months of missteps.
+These CFOs also provide high level financial strategy, offering expert guidance that can be transformative for your business.

 How Many Hours Per Month Most Firms Actually Use

 Understanding hourly rates matters less than knowing your total monthly investment, which depends on how many hours you’ll actually use.
 Most companies engage fractional CFOs for 10 to 40 hours per month, though this varies based on company stage, complexity, and specific initiatives underway.
+For a growing business, the number of fractional CFO hours often increases as complexity and scale expand.

 The relationship typically starts with higher hours during the first few months as the CFO learns your business and builds financial infrastructure.
 After this foundation phase, many engagements settle into a predictable rhythm of monthly reviews and ongoing advisory support.